chinzjay/surfs_up/README.md

 ## Overview
 The purpose of this project is to gather data about temperature trends for the months of June and December in Oahu, to determine if the Surf and Ice Cream business is sustainable year-round.
 ## Results
+The temperatures for the month of June and December were filtered and converted to a list.
+A dataframe was then created from the list of filtered temperature data.
+The summary statistics was then generated for the month of June *(Fig 1)* and December *(Fig 2)*.

  - **Analysis for the month of June**

-     The temperatures for the month of June was filtered and converted to a list.
-A DataFrame was then created from the list of filtered temperature data.
-The summary statistics      was then generated for the June temperature DataFrame *(Fig 1)*.

      ![june_temp_statistics](https://github.com/chinzjay/surfs_up/blob/main/june_temp_statistics.PNG)
      |:--:|
      |Fig 1.
 Temperature statistics for the month of June|